 This test is the same as the unsaturated inductance except that the shunt field is carrying the same shunt field direct current as for rated load.
 Record the shunt-field current in amperes for each point as well as the above alternating -current readings.

 6.15.1.5 The inductance is determined from the slope of the curve plotted from the above data.
-The volts-per-ampere slope of the curve near the origin (ohms) is used in the equation given below to obtain the inductance in henrys:
+The volts-per-ampere slope of the curve near the origin (ohms) is used in the equation given below to obtain the inductance in henrys.

 1H=1Ω2πf